openshift/enhancements/enhancements/network-observability.md

 2. As a cluster/network admin, I need basic search and filtering tools to analyze a subset of NetFlow data inside the OpenShift console.
     - Users can filter NetFlow based on traffic source or destination (ie, view all of the traffic associated with a particular node, service, namespace, pod, etc.).

+User story 1 will be partially address as it provides the data for debugging.
+However, the first release will not analyze why something went wrong.

 ### Implementation Details/Notes/Constraints

-Here are some of the limitations and constraints.
+Here are the limitations and constraints.

 1. CNI must be OVN-Kubernetes<br>
     The network type (CNI) has to be OVN-Kubernetes since configuring OVS to